Frequently Asked Questions (FAQ)

 Yes.
 The schools have independent application processes.
 Make sure to also apply to the other schools separately.
 Applications will be treated independently.

 * Please note that the English language test is not required for application submission, but is required for acceptance into the program.
 Thus, you can submit your application without having taken an English language test.
 If you are accepted into the program, test scores must be submitted by July 15th, 2024.

 Matter to Life is a quantitative study program so some mathematical background is necessary for you to be able to successfully participate.
 We offer a voluntary mathematical preparation course for those who like to refresh their mathematical background.

 Contacting us or the professors will not alter your chance of acceptance.
 However, if you have any questions or uncertainties regarding the program or the application process, you are welcome to always contact the coordination office.
 We are happy to help.

 We expect all our students to have completed their Bachelor’s degree prior to the start of the program.
 You need to submit proof of a completed Bachelor’s degree to fully enroll at the universities.
-For Heidelberg University, you must have finished your degree by September.
-For the University of Göttingen, you must submit proof of a completed BSc degree by 15 November 2022.

 Yes, please do so!

 No, unfortunately not.
 You have to either submit a preliminary transcript (a PDF version of your transcript is sufficient) or the final transcript.

 Your grades will be converted to the German grading system based on the modified Bavarian formula.
 Therefore, you have to submit the grading scheme of your university.

 No. Please do not submit recommendation letters.
 They will not be taken into account.